-Grants receivable represents invoices billed to grantor for services provided under the terms of the grant agreements which have not yet been collected as of June 30, 2019 and 2018.
+Grants receivable represents invoices billed to grantor for services provided under the terms of the grant agreements which have not yet been collected as of June 30, 2020 and 2019.
 Grant receivables are written off against the allowance for doubtful accounts when they are determined to be uncollectible based upon management's assessment.
 The allowance for doubtful accounts is estimated based on the Academy's historical losses and periodic review of the accounts.

-(in thousands) 2019 2018 Grants and other receivables \$ 1,286 \$ 5,532 Allowance for doubtful accounts (48) (47) Grants and other receivables \$ 1,238 \$ 5,485
+(in thousands) 2 020 2019

+Grants and other receivables Allowance for doubtful accounts \$ 799 (48) \$ 1,286 (48)

+Grants receivables \$ 751 \$ 1,238

-As of June 30, 2019, the Academy has outstanding unrecorded conditional grants receivable of \$3,832,000.
+As of June 30, 2020, the Academy has outstanding unrecorded conditional grants receivable of \$4,084,057.
 Revenue for these conditional grants will be recognized in future periods when the conditions are met.